PerimeterX/perimeterx-nginx-plugin/README.md

 #### <a name="send-page-activities"></a> Send Page Activities

-A boolean flag to determine whether or not to send activities and metrics to PerimeterX, on each page request.
-Disabling this feature will prevent PerimeterX from receiving data populating the PerimeterX portal, containing valuable information such as the amount of requests blocked and other API usage statistics.
+A boolean flag determining whether or not to send activities and metrics to PerimeterX, for each page request.
+Disabling this feature prevents PerimeterX from receiving data populating the PerimeterX portal.
+This data contains valuable information such as the amount of requests blocked and other API usage statistics.

 **Default:** true